Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Kingswood suburb has extremely high national incomes.
-The median assessed income is $55,405 and the average income stands at $87,579.
-This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $60,281 (median) and $95,286 (average) as of September 2025.
-The 2021 Census data shows that household, family, and personal incomes in Kingswood cluster around the 63rd percentile nationally.
-The predominant income cohort spans 26.6% of locals (695 people), falling within the $1,500 - 2,999 weekly category.
-Higher earners represent a substantial presence with 32.7% exceeding $3,000 weekly.
-After housing costs, residents retain 87.7% of income.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Kingswood is $55,405 and average income stands at $87,579.
+This compares to Greater Adelaide's median income of $54,808 and average income of $66,852 for the same period.
+Based on Wage Price Index growth of 8.8% since financial year ending June 2023, estimated current incomes as of September 2025 would be approximately $60,281 (median) and $95,286 (average).
+According to the 2021 Census, household, family, and personal incomes in Kingswood are at the 63rd percentile nationally.
+The data indicates that 26.6% of locals (695 people) earn between $1,500 and $2,999 weekly, aligning with the regional average of 31.8%.
+Higher earners make up a significant portion, with 32.7% exceeding $3,000 weekly.
+After housing costs, residents retain 87.7% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income